wim66/Conky-Weather-Shapes/README.md

 ## License

-This project does not currently specify a license.
-Contact the repository owner for usage permissions.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author